Fusegrid/plumb/README.markdown

 Status
 ------

 Plumb is targeting an imaginary version of CSS in which dimensions can be specified by expressions like "50% - 200px".
-It doesn't currently have a way of generating usable layouts.
+It doesn't currently have a way of generating usable layouts, but will show you its abstract representation of any drawing you throw at it.